fabueida/PouchCell-Inspecter/Readme.md

 2. Grant Permissions if Needed

-After installing the app, open it and follow any permission prompts if they appear.
+After installing the application, open it and follow any permission prompts if they appear.

 The app may request:
 - Camera access for live pouch cell scanning